 Design Rules for Maintenance and Equipment Handling

-- The design and installation of monorail beams, overhead travelling cranes and hoist trestles shall be based on lifting the parts to be handled and transporting them or lowering them to specified maintenance areas or to grade.
-From these points they are expected to be removed by skids or hand trucks to other areas which are more suitable for maintenance.
+- The design and installation of monorail beams, overhead traveling cranes, and hoist trestles shall be based on lifting the parts to be handled and transporting them or lowering them to specified maintenance areas or to grade.
+From these points, they are expected to be removed by skids or hand trucks to other areas which are more suitable for maintenance.

 Requirements for Paving, Surfacing, and Grading

-- The areas below bottom oil-fired or combustible liquid containing furnaces and under elevated structures supporting coke drums or catalyst-containing vessels.
+- The areas below bottom oil-fired or combustible liquid-containing furnaces and under elevated structures support coke drums or catalyst-containing vessels.

-- The areas around groups of two or more pumps located outdoors, extending approximately 1.2 m beyond the pump foundations with bund on all sides.
+- The areas around groups of two or more pumps are located outdoors, extending approximately 1.2 m beyond the pump foundations with bunds on all sides.

 - The areas around process equipment :

-- Drainage facilities shall be provided to recover spilled materials or drain to chemical/effluent system.
+- Drainage facilities shall be provided to recover spilled materials or drain to the chemical/effluent system.

 - The areas around rail and road loading installations, additive and metering facilities, extending approximately 1.2 m around the facility with bund on all sides.